 In anticipation of future certification requirements, our team of experts can modernize our facilities and services to meet our clients' unique needs.
 For example, we upgraded our 9 m wind tunnel in response to an increasing need for representative flow simulation for the study of drag-reduction of vehicles.
 We developed a flow treatment system, which recreates the types of turbulence vehicles encounter on North American highways.

 When it comes to fuel economy studies, our aerodynamics experts, mechanical engineers, electrical engineers and technicians also work closely with colleagues in the surface transportation field who have complementary and extensive experience overcoming materials and manufacturing challenges.
-These experts from NRC's Automotive and Surface Transportation Research Centre apply their expertise and access specialized infrastructure and advanced processes for passenger vehicles, heavy-haul and light rail, heavy-duty trucking fleets, specialized military vehicles, and first-response vehicles.
+These experts from the NRC's Automotive and Surface Transportation Research Centre apply their expertise and access specialized infrastructure and advanced processes for passenger vehicles, heavy-haul and light rail, heavy-duty trucking fleets, specialized military vehicles, and first-response vehicles.

 NRC's experts in Design and Fabrication Services develop prototypes and tailor models and auxiliary systems to support test programs in our wind tunnels.
 Beyond supporting our internal needs, NRC offers these design and fabrication services to industry clients.